Last updated: October 2020

 Only members have access to our collaboration platform.
 If you are a member, everything you do or contribute on this platform can be seen by all other members of Global Schools Forum aside from private messaging, which is only seen by those included in the conversation.
 You are able to delete your posts as any time and request for your profile to be deactivated by the GSF team.

-By becoming a member of GSF and accessing the collaboration platform, you consent to your name, role, organisation and email address being shared with all other members of GSF for the legitimate business interest of facilitating collaboration.
+By becoming a member of GSF and accessing the collaboration platform, your name, role, organisation and email address will be made available to all other members of GSF for the legitimate business interest of facilitating collaboration.

 6. How do we use your information?